 The Olson database comes with a ISO 3166 country code to English country name mapping that pytz exposes as a dictionary:

 >>> print(pytz.country_names['nz']) New Zealand

-‘UTC’ is Universal Time, also known as Greenwich Mean Time or GMT in the United Kingdom.
-All other timezones are given as offsets from UTC.
-No daylight savings time occurs in UTC, making it a useful timezone to perform date arithmetic without worrying about the confusion and ambiguities caused by daylight savings time transitions, your country changing its timezone, or mobile computers that move roam through multiple timezones.
+All other timezones are defined relative to UTC, and include offsets like UTC+0800 — hours to add or subtract from UTC to derive the local time.
+No daylight saving time occurs in UTC, making it a useful timezone to perform date arithmetic without worrying about the confusion and ambiguities caused by daylight saving time transitions, your country changing its timezone, or mobile computers that roam through multiple timezones.